PHofmannn/Online-Review/README.md

 Given the imbalance between review types (hedonic vs. utilitarian), **SMOTE (Synthetic Minority Over-sampling Technique)** was applied to balance the dataset.
 After applying SMOTE, hyperparameter tuning was conducted to build an optimal model that yielded the best performance for both product types.

 - **SMOTE**: This technique oversamples the minority class (utilitarian products) to mitigate the imbalance and improve model learning.
-- **Hyperparameter Tuning**: The model parameters were fine-tuned using cross-validation to maximize the performance for both product types.
+- **Hyperparameter Tuning**: The model parameters were fine-tuned using Bayesian Optimization to maximize the performance for both product types.

 # Model Interpretation with SHAP Values

 To interpret the model's predictions, **SHAP values** were employed.
 SHAP values provide insights into how different features influence the model's predictions for both hedonic and utilitarian products.

 The SHAP plot highlights how specific features (e.g., word count, sentiment, rating) contribute to the model’s predictions.
 This allows us to understand which aspects of the reviews (e.g., positive sentiment or longer reviews) have the most impact on predicting helpfulness for different product types.
+The SHAP plot is seen in the figure:

 ![SHAP Values](./4%20Model%20Building/ShapValues.jpg)